vuejs/v2.vuejs.org/source/guide/custom-directive.md

 Element directives cannot accept arguments or expressions, but it can read the element's attributes to determine its behavior.

 A big difference from normal directives is that element directives are **terminal**, which means once Vue encounters an element directive, it will leave that element and all its children alone - only the element directive itself will be able to manipulate that element and its children.

-Next, we'll see how to [write a custom filter](/guide/custom-filter.html).